×

 Type of government

-The politics of Australia take place within the framework of a federal (meaning power is divided between the federal government and states and territories) parliamentary constitutional monarchy (a blended form of government in which a king or queen – in Australia’s case, Queen Elizabeth II – with limited political power rules in combination with a legislative governing body, Parliament, which represents the Australian people).
+The politics of Australia take place within the framework of a federal (meaning power is divided between the federal government and states and territories) parliamentary constitutional monarchy (a blended form of government in which a king or queen – in Australia’s case, King Charles III – with limited political power rules in combination with a legislative governing body, Parliament, which represents the Australian people).
 The leader of the government is the prime minister.

 The House of Representatives is where most legislation – called bills – originates before becoming law.
 Bills have to go through both houses of Parliament before they become law.